Overview

 Fair Health is a non-profit that collects data on health insurance.
 They released data on how much it costs to have a baby in each state.
 This was broken down by vaginal and cesarean births, both with and without insurance.
 The average cost for a vaginal birth with insurance was about $7,000; without insurance, it was $12,500.
 The average cost for a cesarean birth with insurance was $10,300; without insurance, that cost was an average of $17,000.

-Right away, you can see that having insurance significantly decreases your costs.
-This is because health insurance companies often have negotiated rates with hospitals and care providers.
-An insurance company will pay less than an individual without insurance.
-These costs are the total bill from the hospital.
-If you have insurance, you can expect to pay less depending on what is covered by your policy.
 The cost of birth varies a lot by state.
 In Alabama, vaginal birth with insurance averages just over $5,000; in Alaska, this exact birth would be more than double at $11,600.
 You can see an enormous range here.
 Prices will vary depending on where you live, your care provider, the venue where you have your baby, the particulars of your pregnancy and birth, and whether or not you have insurance.
 For a breakdown of average costs by state, see this article.
+We can expect the cost of birth to continue to increase.

 How Health Insurance Works

-Health insurance is like any insurance in that you pay a small amount if something very expensive happens, and then that cost is partially covered by insurance.
+Health insurance is like any insurance in that you pay a small amount, and if something very expensive happens, then that cost is partially covered by insurance.
 You could have insurance and never need to take advantage of it.
 Or you could have insurance and have a significant expense that your insurance would cover.
 Overall, health insurance is not that different from car or homeowner’s insurance, except that there are more intricacies.

 Understanding Terms